 Specifications for the TaylorMade RocketBallz irons Flex and shaft material All the TaylorMade RocketBallz Irons are equipped with an RBZ steel shaft, and they do come with the option of graphite shafts too if this is your preference.

 They are slightly longer than competing irons and offer stronger lofts than most others.
-The shafts are available in normal, stiff, and ladies and senior.
+The shafts are available in stiff and regular.
 Last thoughts on the TaylorMade RocketBallz irons If you are high to the mid handicapped golfer looking for a set of clubs to help you improve your game, then you may have to consider the RocketBallz set of irons.

 The feel, distance, and forgiveness offered will help definitely help improve your confidence.
 Good shots are rewarded, and any shots that are not hot out of the center of the TaylorMade RocketBallz irons will still get a lot of distance and a straight ball flight.
 They are a very good quality set of irons and will help players of all levels improve their game.